pac4j/pac4j/documentation/docs/backward-compatibility.md

 - *play-pac4j*
 - *CAS*

-They are always upgraded to the latest *pac4j* stream.
-Other implementations are considered "minor" and may not be upgraded.
+They should be upgraded to the latest *pac4j* stream.

 <div class="warning"><i class="fa fa-exclamation-triangle fa-2x" aria-hidden="true"></i> If this free Open Source maintenance policy is not sufficient, contact the <a href="/commercial-support.html">commercial support</a>.</div>